threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

 For this guide, we run the Farmerbot on a Full VM running on the TFGrid.
 Note that you do not need to run the Farmerbot on the TFGrid, but the whole process is very simple as presented here.

 * Deploy a full VM on the TFGrid with minimum specs (512 MB of memory, 1 vcore, 15 GB of storage)
-  * Read [this guide](../../getstarted/ssh_guide/ssh_guide.md) for more information on deploying a Full VM with the TF Playground
+  * Read [this guide](../../getstarted/ssh_guide/ssh_guide.md) for more information on deploying a Full VM with the TF Dashboard

 ***